 Application naming guidelines

-We’ll check the name of your application before giving you access to production credentials.
-This is because we show its name to users during the authorisation process.
 While you are testing your sandbox application, you can name it whatever you like.

 Using HMRC in the name

-The name of your application can't be the same or similar to the name of an application which has already requested production credentials on the Developer Hub.
+The name of your production application can’t be the same or similar to the name of an application which has already requested production credentials on the Developer Hub.

 ‘The same’ means a name that’s either identical, or where the only difference is punctuation or a special character.
 For example, Fast Track Tax App is treated the same as F@st Track Tax App.

 ‘Similar’ means a name that’s close enough to another to confuse users.
 For example, Fast Track Tax App is too similar to Fast Trax Tax App.

 This doesn’t apply if the admins of the existing application give you permission to use the name.

 Trademarked and registered names

 Your application’s name must not be the same or similar to a trademarked name that's registered by another business outside the HMRC Developer Hub.